Skip to content

 • The page is live — scroll, resize, and interact normally

-Click Visual again (or press Escape) to deactivate.
+Click Edit again to deactivate.

 What you can do